Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - Read the S#3 FAQ manual before taking the exam!!!

 **S3 Lab-Exam tips**:
-- buckets are a universal namespace
+- Buckets are a universal namespace
-- upload an object to S3 receive a HTTP 200 code
+- Upload an object to S3 receive a HTTP 200 code
 - 3 different types of storage S3, S3-IA, S3 reduced redundancy storage
-- encryption:
+- Encryption:
   - client side encryption
   - server side encryption
    - server side encryption with Amazon S3 managed keys(SSE-S3)
    - server side encryption with KMS(SSE-KMS)
    - server side encryption with customer provided keys(SSE-C)
-- control access to buckets using either a bucket ACL or using bucket policies
+- Control access to buckets using either a bucket ACL or using bucket policies
 - **by DEFAULT buckets are PRIVATE & ALL OBJECTS stored inside them are PRIVATE**

 **Cross region replication for S3-Exam Tips**:
-- versioning must be enabled on both source and destination buckets
+- Versioning must be enabled on both source and destination buckets
-- regions must be unique
+- Regions must be unique
-- files in an existing bucket are not replicated automatically.
+- Files in an existing bucket are not replicated automatically.
   All subsequent updated files will be replicated automatically.
-- you cannot replicate to multiple buckets or use daisy chaining(at this time)
+- You cannot replicate to multiple buckets or use daisy chaining(at this time)
-- delete markers are replicated
+- Delete markers are replicated
-- deleting individual versions or delete markers will not be replicated
+- Deleting individual versions or delete markers will not be replicated

 # CloudFront:
 - A CDN is a system of distributed servers (network) that deliver webpages and other web content to a user